Dri0m/dual-universe-stuff/emergency-container-monitor-demo/README.md

 # emergency-container-monitor-demo

 A usable example/demo on how to monitor containers for items and warn user if they are missing something.
 This is a demo, the code quality is not as good as I would like it to be, but you should be able to understand what's going on if you're looking for an example.
-Or just use it as-is, it's good enough for me!
+Or just use it as-is!

 ![](emergency-container-monitor-demo.png)